 HELEN’S STORY SO FAR

-Helen was educated at St Leonard’s School, St Andrews, as was Lady Rhondda, and at the University of St Andrews.
+Helen (Alexander) was educated at St Leonards School (other alumni at the dinner, Lady Rhondda, and Evelyn Whyte), and then at the University of St Andrews, for one year, one of the first women to attend the university.[5b]
 At 25 she married the Fermanagh born (Edinburgh registered?)
 Captain, later Lieutenant-Colonel, Theodore Montgomery Archdale (1875–1918), of the Royal Horse Artillery, who at the time was stationed in India: military marriages seems to be the family pattern – the same RHA as her mother’s first husband, and her grandfather in the army in Bengal.
 They had two sons and one daughter (Helen Elizabeth “Betty”, also on this table).
 Helen appears to have been estranged from Theodore from about 1913.
 He drowned at sea, on active service, on 10th October 1918, one month, one day before Armistice Day, a passenger on board The Leinster, sunk by torpedoes in the Irish Sea, en route from Kingstown (now Dun Laoghaire) to Holyhead, Anglesey.
 Helen was then living at 97 Horseferry Road, Victoria before later moving to Chelsea Court, SW3 in 1922 and then to No 15 Chelsea Court which she shared with Lady Rhondda in 1929 (N.B. moving in with Margaret after 1927 i.e. after leaving the Time and Tide editorship).